Fabric care – looking after your fabric

 A cool iron can be used to press a silk garment, again, using the reverse side in order to preserve any finish.

 (Also known as Rayon in the US).
-Manufactured from organic fibres, viscose often drapes very nicely and as an organic fabric is a breathable fabric.
+Manufactured from organic fibres, viscose is therefore breathable and usually drapes beautifully.
 Finer viscose fabrics can be delicate and most viscose fabrics can be damaged easily when wet.
 If your viscose fabric is a fairly robust weave then it can be washed to 40° but we’d advise washing the finer viscose fabrics either to 30° in a ‘Delicates’ wash or by hand.
 Avoid wringing and rubbing if you’re hand washing.

 We’d recommend avoiding a tumble dryer since some types of viscose fabric will not tolerate it as well as others; we won’t usually know which type of cloth our viscose fabrics are.
 We don’t offer a tumble dry test but advise that you use a piece of offcut fabric to test tumble drying yourself.
 If you do use a tumble dryer, keep the temperature away from the highest setting and remove while still damp in order to iron.